-At European level, the European Commission's Education and Culture Executive Agency (Executive Agency) is responsible for the implementation of the centralised Actions of the European Solidarity Corps.
-The Executive Agency is in charge of the complete life-cycle management of the projects under these Actions, from the promotion, the analysis of the grant requests, the monitoring of projects on the spot, up to the dissemination of the project and Programme results.
+Education and Culture Executive Agency (EACEA or the Executive Agency) is responsible for the implementation of the Actions in direct management.
+The Executive Agency is in charge of the complete life-cycle management of the projects under the Programme, from the promotion, the evaluation of the grant applications, the monitoring of projects to the dissemination of the projects and Programme's results.

-The European Commission, directly or through the Executive Agency, is also responsible for:
+The Executive Agency is responsible for: